 - Techniques like bubbleponics and DWC give growers the ability to pretty much automate their grow, so it takes a few minutes a week to maintain

-- Can usually correct problems much more quickly in hydro
+- Can correct problems much more quickly in hydro

-- Some claim hydro grown weed doesn't taste as good, though most growers now agree that taste has more to do with your nutrients and flushing methods than purely hydro vs soil
+- Some growers claim hydro grown weed doesn't taste as good, though many growers agree that taste has more to do with your nutrients and flushing methods than purely hydro vs soil

 - Plants are quicker to show signs of problems